 Package Leaflet: Information for the User

-Ulipristal Stada 30 mg Film-Coated Tablet
+Ulipristal Stada 30 mg film-coated tablet EFG

-Ulipristal Acetate
+Ulipristal acetate

-Read this leaflet carefully before you start taking this medicine because it contains important information for you.
+Read the entire package leaflet carefully before starting to use this medication, as it contains important information for you.

-Ulipristal Acetate is an emergency contraceptive
+Ulipristal acetate is an emergency contraceptive

 This medication is suitable for any woman of childbearing age, including adolescents.